Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 id `btnConfirm`.

 Positive
 : Struggling with your first layout?
-Check out the solution of this [XML file.](https://github.com/Marcellis/MadLevel1Example)
+Check out the solution of this app on [Github](https://github.com/Marcellis/MadLevel1Example).

 ### strings.xml